xriteamupv/Haptic_Teleop/README.md

 ## Project Description

-The present project aims to develop an immersive teleoperation system for the remote contorl of a robotic arm.
+The present project aims to develop an immersive teleoperation system for the remote control of a robotic arm.
 The system allows a user to manipulate remote objects imitating the movements of their own arm through movement capture sensors.
 The experience is enriched by haptic feedback, providing the user with a real contact sensation with the manipulated object.

 <img width="1257" alt="DiagramaBloques_TFM" src="https://github.com/xriteamupv/Haptic_Teleop/assets/38531693/9e5c0d8f-71b3-4309-9508-f7687ed8bd68">